NethServer/arm-dev/README.md

 **Flashable image**

-A devlopment image [Nethserver-7.5.1804-Devel-RaspberryPi-img.raw.xz](https://drive.google.com/file/d/1WNX4TXRWuoXtUhs5h4VKZeXFQzm0xyMg/view?usp=sharing) is availibale for download
+A devlopment image for a Raspberry PI [Nethserver-7.5.1804-Devel-RaspberryPi-img.raw.xz](https://drive.google.com/file/d/1WNX4TXRWuoXtUhs5h4VKZeXFQzm0xyMg/view?usp=sharing) is availibale for download

 This image can be flashed with [ecther](https://etcher.io/) - or - on linux:

 >xzcat Nethserver-7.5.1804-Devel-RaspberryPi-img.raw.xz |   sudo dd of=$/path/to/sd/card bs=4M status=progress && sudo sync

+For (other) u-boot based SBC's the [Nethserver-7.5.1804-Devel-Generic-img.raw.xz](https://drive.google.com/open?id=1A5EUMJ6ZI2rRKidyX3Nc2NFWGCtiFCVp) devlopment image is availibale for download

+To prepare your SD-Card and flash-uboot using the Generic image:

+`export sdcard="/dev/sdX"`

+As always: **Be sure you got the right device (/dev/.....) pointing to your sd-card**

+    xzcat Nethserver-7.5.1804-Devel-Generic-img.raw.xz | sudo dd of=${sdcard} status=progress bs=4M && sudo sync

+Mount your sd-card, mountpoint (/mnt) is arbitrary:
+`sudo mount ${sdcard}2 /mnt`

+Find the available boardmodels: `ls /mnt/usr/share/uboot/`

+(in this writeup _orangepi_plus2e_ is assumed) `export boardmodel="orangepi_plus2e"`

+Find name of u-boot file: `ls /mnt/usr/share/uboot/${boardmodel}`

+(turns-out out for orangepi_plus2e it is u-boot-sunxi-with-spl.bin) `export uboot="u-boot-sunxi-with-spl.bin"`

+Flash u-boot to sd-card:

+    sudo dd if=/mnt/usr/share/uboot/${boardmodel}/${uboot} of=${sdcard} bs=1024 seek=8 conv=fsync,notrunc

+Un mount sd-card: `sudo umount /mnt`

 </br>

 **Note**
-This image never booted up and starts at first boot with a “signal-event system-init”, this can take over 5 minutes (largely depending on the speed of the SD card).
+The images are never booted-up and start at first boot with a “signal-event system-init”, this can take over 5 minutes (largely depending on the speed of the SD card).

 >Login: root
 >Password: Nethesis,1234